react-native-device-info/react-native-device-info/README.md

 ### getIPAddress()

-Gets the device current IP address.
+**Deprecated** Gets the device current IP address.
+Switch to @react-native-community/netinfo or react-native-network-info

 **Examples**